Software engineering is a profession, and it is an art.

 At the core of software engineering, I like to focus on defining what correct behavior is, on creating clear concepts, on code readability and quality, on testing, and on maintainability.
-Balanced against business needs, if applicable: at D2iQ (formerly Mesosphere) we have shipped it big times!
+Balanced against business needs: I love to ship it, to get feedback.

 Open source software projects that I created and maintain:

 - gipc, providing gevent-cooperative child processes and inter-process communication.
 Used by Quantopian, Ajenti, Chronology, GDriveFS and others.

 - WP-GeSHi-Highlight, a syntax highlighting plugin for WordPress, used by more than 1.000 websites.

 - python-cmdline-bootstrap, a structure template for Python command line applications, simplifying release and distribution via setuptools/PyPI/pip for Python 2 and 3.

 - goeffel, a tool for measuring the resource utilization of a specific process over time.

 A selection of articles I have published through my blog

 - Reading files line by line in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()

 - Distributing a Python command line application